Lola Radivojević: Grand Slam performance

-Senior career
+Seniors

-Radivojević made her WTA Tour main-draw debut at the 2021 Serbia Open, where she was granted a wildcard entry into the main draw in both singles and doubles.
+Radivojević made her WTA Tour debut at the 2021 Serbia Open, where she was granted a wildcard entry into the main draw in both singles and doubles.
 She lost both of her matches in the first round – in singles, she was defeated by lucky loser Viktoriya Tomova, while in doubles, partnering compatriot Ivana Jorović, they lost to Dalila Jakupović and Yana Sizikova.

 National representation

-She earned her first Billie Jean King Cup nomination in April 2021 against Canada in the 2020–21 Play-offs for the 2022 Qualifying Round, but did not play in the tie.
-She played her first matches for Serbia Billie Jean King Cup team in April 2022 in Europe/Africa Zone Group I, while her lifetime win-loss record stands at 1–3.
+She earned her first Billie Jean King Cup nomination in April 2021, against Canada in the 2020–21 Play-offs for the 2022 qualifying round but did not play in the tie.
+She played her first matches for Serbia Billie Jean King Cup team in April 2022 in Europe/Africa Zone Group I, while her lifetime win-loss record stands at 8–12.